LPCIC/coq-elpi/apps/README.md

-## Applications written in Coq-Elpi
+## Applications written in Rocq-Elpi

 ### Derive